ChitambarLab/BellScenario.jl/docs/src/index.md

-# BellComm.jl
+# BellScenario.jl

 *Compute Bell inequalities and their quantum violations.*

-`BellComm.jl` performs two tasks:
+## Features
+  1. Provides types and constructors for describing Bell scenarios.
-  1. Computes the local polytope for classical bipartite Bell Scenarios enhanced with classical communication.
+  2. Computes the local polytope which bounds classical Bell Scenarios.
-  2. Optimizes quantum states and measurements to find maximal quantum violations of the local bounds.
+  3. optimizes quantum states and measurements for quantum violation.

+# Overview

+## Bell Non-locality

+Consider a black-box which contains some unknown physical system.
+The black-box has a discrete input `x` and output `y` and its behavior is characterized by the conditional probabilities `p(y|x)`.
+The statistics of the black-box provide some insight into the workings of the physical system inside the black-box.

+Bell inequalities

+## Local Polytope

+## Quantum Optimization